unlockthecode/InviteCode/README.md

 **Notes:**

 * Codes are **case-insensitive** (recommended for ease of use).
-* Players who do not join within the configured time will be automatically kicked.
+* Players who do not join within the configured time will be automatically kicked or banned (configurable).